kammas/aws-playground/Notes on AC SAP/Notes.md

 ##  SECTION QUIZ - MIGRATIONS & EXTENSIONS
 # DEPLOYMENT & MANAGEMENT
 ##  [Refresher] CloudFormation Refresher (10:55)
+Importing Stacks and not hardcoding ARN ensures a deletion of an imported stack does not leave the stack orphan.
+Prefer it over hardcoded ARN cfn-init (try to reach specific end states - unlike bootstrap that runs script) cfn-signal can provide accurately if the creation has indeed been completed cfn-hup to monitor for N time after cfn-init, for changes/actions logs of cfn-init and similar are under var/log on Ubuntu AWS SAM, i can write on YAML/JSON and also test locally.
+Supports native transformation AWS CDK, i can write on javascript/typescript/python/java/.net.
+Reusability.
+Supports native transformation
 ##  CloudFormation Custom Resources-PART1-THEORY (11:43)
 ##  CloudFormation Custom Resources-PART2-DEMO (11:35)
 ##  CloudFormation Nested Stacks (14:17)